 Bernard Purdie, or as some call him, “Mississippi Bigfoot,” was once the most in-demand drummer in the industry.
 It’s easier to talk about who he hasn’t played with than to list off who he has.
 He played so perfectly, even with complex drum patterns, that Steely Dan brought him in.
 And they’re seriously some sticklers about everything.

-His precision with keeping time, his use of triplets and half-time (The Purdie Shuffle), and his professionalism pushed him straight to the top.
-His syncopated ghost notes and fusing of styles such as swing, blues, and funk make him unique and extremely entertaining.
+His precise time-keeping, his use of triplets and half-time (i.e., The Purdie Shuffle), and his professionalism propelled him straight to the top.
+His syncopated ghost notes and fusing of styles like swing, blues, and funk make him unique and extremely entertaining.

 #4 – John Bonham